-1. D'Arenberg, McLaren Vale
+1. d'Arenberg, McLaren Vale

-With a dedication to "the art of being different", d'Arenberg's new space-age Cube doesn't disappoint.
+With a dedication to "the art of being different", d'Arenberg's space-age Cube doesn't disappoint.
 Winery owner Chester Osborn's visionary Rubik's Cube-style, five storey multi-function masterpiece houses several bars, a restaurant run by chef Brendan Wessels and private tasting rooms.
 Osborn calls it an Alternate Reality Museum and it's a sensory feat - not just of food and wine but also for its extraordinary artworks, soundscapes and special effects.
 The aim is to give the illusion of floating in the middle of a vineyard.
-Against type, the new cellar door is actually on the top floor and boasts views overlooking the rolling hills of Willunga and visitors can choose to blend and bottle their own wine.
+Against type, the new cellar door is actually on the top floor with views overlooking the rolling hills of Willunga and visitors can choose to blend and bottle their own wine.

 Find it at Osborn Road, McLaren Vale, 40 minutes drive from Adelaide.